 | Full week | 1-1.5 GB/day | 10-15 GB |

 If you run out, the advantage of an eSIM is that you can top up on the go without changing cards.
-To calculate better based on your travel style, see how much data I need for travel.
+To stretch your GBs without getting stranded halfway through your trip, check out these tips for saving data with your eSIM while traveling.

 Hong Kong and mainland China

 There's an important nuance here.
 Hong Kong is a special administrative region with open internet: Google, WhatsApp, Instagram, and the apps you use daily work normally.
-In contrast, in mainland China, many of these apps are blocked by the Great Firewall.
+In mainland China, however, many of these apps are blocked by the Great Firewall.

-If your trip combines Hong Kong with Shenzhen, Guangzhou, or other Chinese cities, you need a plan that covers both territories and, often, routes traffic outside China to bypass the block.
-In that case, review the eSIM guide for China, where we explain how to maintain access to your usual apps.
-If you only stay in Hong Kong, you won't have any restrictions, and your apps will work as normal.
-For destination details, you also have the general eSIM guide for Hong Kong.
+If your trip combines Hong Kong with Shenzhen, Canton, or other Chinese cities, you'll need a plan that covers both territories and often routes traffic outside of China to bypass the blockade; in that case, consult a specific plan designed for China in advance.
+If you're only staying in Hong Kong, you won't have any restrictions and your apps will work as usual.
+You can view the plans and coverage for the Hong Kong eSIM for your trip.

 Hong Kong is best enjoyed if you master a couple of tricks with your connection.
-The city is vertical, dense, and fast-paced, so your mobile is your best ally to save time.
+The city is vertical, dense, and fast-paced, so your mobile is your best ally for not wasting time.

-- Download an offline map of the island and Kowloon in case you enter an interior with a weaker signal.
+- Download the offline map of the island and Kowloon in case you enter an area with weaker signal.

-- Use transport apps for the MTR, trams (the famous "ding dings"), and the Star Ferry.
+- Use transport apps for the MTR, trams (the famous "ding ding"), and the Star Ferry.

-- Activate camera translation for Cantonese menus in more authentic local spots.
+- Activate camera translation for Cantonese menus in the most authentic local eateries.

 - Share your real-time location with your group in crowded areas like night markets.

-With data always available, you can improvise: change plans on the fly, find the best dim sum in the neighborhood, or go up to the Peak just as the sky clears.
-This flexibility is what makes a good data plan so noticeable in a city like this.
+With data always available, you can improvise: change plans on the fly, find the best dim sum in the neighborhood, or head up to the Peak just as the sky clears.
+That flexibility is what makes a good data plan so noticeable in a city like this.

 How to install and activate the eSIM

-The process is straightforward: you buy online, receive the QR by email, scan it from your phone's settings, and in 1 minute, the eSIM is installed.
-Activate data only upon landing in Hong Kong, so the validity period starts at the right time.
+The process is straightforward: you buy online, receive the QR by email, scan it from your phone's settings, and in 1 minute the eSIM is installed.
+Activate data only upon landing in Hong Kong, so that the validity period begins at the exact right moment.

-Before leaving, confirm that your mobile is compatible with eSIM—most iPhones from XS and modern Androids are—in the guide to eSIM-compatible phones.
-Install it at home with Wi-Fi and calmly, keep your Spanish SIM for calls, and reserve the eSIM for data.
-This way, you leave Chek Lap Kok with internet sorted and your mind set on exploring the city.
+Before you leave, confirm that your mobile is eSIM-compatible —most iPhones from XS onwards and modern Androids are— and review the step-by-step guide on how to install an eSIM.
+Install it at home with Wi-Fi and at your leisure, keep your Spanish SIM for calls, and reserve the eSIM for data.
+That way, you'll leave Chek Lap Kok with your internet sorted and your mind set on exploring the city.

 Frequently asked questions